Chr0nos/jarvis/scripts/mydu/README.md

 | -p            | displays the full path, not only the current node name
 | -i            | interactive mode (ncurses)
 | -f            | display files too
+| -a            | wakk into hiddens directories (be carefull with .git dirs...)
 | --max-level=x | x is the max amount of sub-directories to DISPLAY (not to scan), x must be a positive or 0

 # Interactive mode